jackieqvo/DH110-JACKIEVO/Assignments/Assignment 03/Assignment 03.md

 ## **Step 3: Pick Research Method(s)** ##

 > This project follows observation methods by employing participatory observation.
 With this, there were activities and questions that the participant explores.
-This is to get a genuine reaction and opinion to the website.
+This is to get a genuine reaction and opinion to the websites.
 The interview will most likely be conversation to promote and uphold the goal of candid reactions to best understand from the user's perspective.
 >
 > This interview was conducted over Zoom Conference Call to follow COVID-19 protocols.
-This is reasonable because in terms of accessibility and relevance, if a user were to need to look up a how to guide, it should be on hand and thus, convenient.
+This is reasonable because in terms of accessibility and relevance, if a user were to need to look up a how-to guide, it should be on hand and thus, convenient.
 > The user is asked to share their screen while I recorded the task.

-> *I used the same participant from my usability test for consistency.
-Some peers are not as technologically inclined so I want to help make helpful websites as easy to access and understand as possible.*
+> *I used a different participant from my usability test for consistency.
+Some peers are not as technologically inclined so I want to help make helpful websites as easy to access and understand as possible.
+My participant this time is more technologically inclined so I got to understand the perspective of someone who had a lot of feedback to give.*

 ## **Participatory Research Materials** ##
 > 1. Contextual Inquiry Guide